 Meat Science and Animal Biologics Discovery Building

-name of the building that houses the college’s meat science program.
-The building is set to open in summer/fall of 2020.
+name of the building that houses the college’s meat science and animal biologics discovery program and Bucky’s Varsity Meats.
+The building opened in 2020.
 Previously, the meat science program occupied the Meat Science and Muscle Biology Laboratory (MBL) building.

 Office of Academic Affairs